nataliausoltseva/RecipeMe/README.md

 The right screen represents the modal for filter/sort dropdown.
 The ingredients' dropdown will offer multi checkbox and in sort dropdown a user can only select 1 item.

 ## Roadmap:
 - Implement and update the design of the application.
-- DB should not be wiped if rebuilding image.
-If any new columns, they should just be aded to the DB rather than removing all data.
+- Add Type (breakfast, lunch, dinner, dessert, snack) to the recipe creation.
+- Add split view based on the type
 - Add functionality of increasing or decreasing the portion which results in the updated list of ingredients.
 - Exporting functionality of the recipe as a long screenshot.
 - Make a companion watch app.
-- Add Sort functionality in the app by:
-    1. Name
-    2. Portion
-    3. Create Date
-- Filter out the reipecs by ingredients.
-Being able to uncheck the ingredients and hide the recipes.
 - Look into Gemini integration so that when asking to look for a recipe, it looks through this app first.
 - Ability to have "Cooking mode" so that the phone screen does not turn off.
     1. Look into this feature on the watch as well.